adnankovacevic/Github/README.md

 If you click on the image in the main screen then it takes you to a screen that gives you details about the user.

+Application was built in period of seven days.

 # Authors

 - [@kovacevica9](https://www.github.com/octokatherine)